avyrie/TandemTrivia/README.md

 This app was created as an application submission for Tandem's Apprentiship Program.

 The prompt for this challenge was to create a trivia app that displays trivia questions with multiple-choice answers to select from.
-At minimum, the player can view the question(s), the answer choices, the correct answer upon submission, and their score.
+The requirements are that the player can view the question(s), the answer choices, the correct answer upon submission, and their score.
 A round of trivia has 10 questions, all questions are multiple-choice, trivia data such as the questions, correct and incorrect answers are provided via a JSON file, questions with their multiple choice options must be displayed one at a time, questions should not repeat in a round, a user can select only 1 answer out of the 4 possible answers, the correct answer must be revealed after a user has submitted their answer and a user can see the score they received at the end of the round.

 I specifically chose a color scheme that compliments what is shown on Tandem's website.